Publication of Stormont’s programme for government hit by fresh delay

 Stormont’s delayed programme for government has been hit by another hitch after its planned publication was postponed at late notice.

+The latest hold up has been blamed on an administrative issue, with Alliance Party Agriculture Minister Andrew Muir complaining he was not being provided with sufficient time to review the final document ahead of a planned Executive meeting to sign it off.

-Ministers had been due to meet on Wednesday morning to sign off on a final version of the devolved administration’s governance plan.
+Ministers had been due to meet on Wednesday morning to approve the devolved administration’s governance plan.

-A press conference involving Sinn Fein First Minister Michelle O’Neill and DUP deputy First Minister Emma Little-Pengelly was planned at Stormont Castle after the meeting for a public announcement on the programme for government.
+A press conference involving Sinn Fein First Minister Michelle O’Neill and DUP deputy First Minister Emma Little-Pengelly was planned at Stormont Castle after the meeting for a public announcement on the programme for government (pfg).

-However, those plans have now been shelved, with the media informed of the postponement early on Wednesday morning.
+However, those plans were shelved late on Tuesday night, with the media informed of the postponement early on Wednesday.

-A senior Stormont source said “more work” is required on the document.
+It has emerged the meeting did not proceed as planned after Mr Muir expressed concern he would not get sight of the final document until shortly before ministers were due to convene at Stormont Castle.

+Development of the document has been undertaken by the Executive Office, which is headed by Ms O’Neill and Ms Little Pengelly.
+During the process, versions of the plan have been circulated to other ministers in the four-party mandatory coalition to review.

 The draft programme for government – an 88-page document titled Our Plan: Doing What Matters Most – was published last September ahead of an eight-week public consultation exercise.